bcallanan/kafka/README.md

 The behavior is controller auto configuration with application.yml -> by spring.kafka.republishRetries: true|false

-   - False - Stores the recoverable uses in the DB.
+   - False - Stores the recoverable uses in the DB. (options 2 & 4)
-   - True - Republishes back into kafka with the newly update topics
+   - True - Republishes back into kafka with the newly update topics (options 1 & 3)

 1) When a recoverable failure occurs because of runtime exception.
 It would be possible to re-tag the message's topic and update the kafka message 'store-events.RETRY'.